Backing Up MySQL Databases Using mysqldump

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

-mysqldump utility to simplify the process to create a backup of a database or system of databases.
+MySQL (and MariaDB) include the mysqldump utility to simplify the process to create a backup of a database or system of databases.
 Using

 mysqldump creates a logical backup and generates the SQL statements needed to reproduce the original database structure and data.